Azure/batch-shipyard/docs/00-introduction.md

-task scheduling, automatic task recovery and retry on failure, automatic scaling of resources if specified, and many other complexities that exist at cloud-scale. **There is no extra cost to use Azure Batch** - Azure Batch is provided as a value-added service on top of compute resources in Azure.
-Costs are incurred only for compute resources consumed, i.e., the same baseline prices for
+task scheduling, automatic task recovery and retry on failure, automatic scaling of resources if specified, and many other complexities that exist at cloud-scale. **There is no extra cost to use Azure Batch** - Azure Batch is provided as a free value-added service on top of compute resources in Azure.
+Costs are incurred only for compute resources consumed and datacenter data egress, i.e., the same baseline prices for [Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/) or [Cloud Services](https://azure.microsoft.com/en-us/pricing/details/cloud-services/).
-[Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/)
-or [Cloud Services](https://azure.microsoft.com/en-us/pricing/details/cloud-services/).